American Mary: Plot

 Desperate for funds, surgical student Mary applies for work at a strip club.
 Billy Barker, the club's owner, is in need of a medical professional to patch up a man bleeding in his club's basement, the obvious victim of illegal dealings, and offers Mary $5,000 to perform emergency surgery.
 Mary accepts the money, but spends the next few days terrified that the criminal activity she got involved in will follow her home.

 Later, Mary is approached by Beatress Johnson, a stripper at the club who has had extreme plastic surgery to make herself resemble Betty Boop.
 She offers Mary a large sum of money to perform illegal surgery on her friend Ruby Realgirl in a veterinary clinic.
 Ruby wishes to be transformed into a human doll and has been unable to find a surgeon willing to complete the last step in her transformation: removing her nipples, all external genitalia, and partially suturing her vulva shut.
 Mary accepts, and a follow-up post on Ruby's blog introduces Mary to the world of extreme body modification.

 Mary begins her residency in the surgical specialty, and her teachers and mentors praise her promising skills.
 Mary is invited by a doctor named Dr. Walsh to what she believes is a networking party with several of the head surgeons at her hospital; however, she finds she was the only young resident invited.
 The surgeons commit lewd acts on the others in attendance, who are escorts.
-At the party, Mary is drugged and raped by her former teacher, Dr. Alan Grant, who films it.
+At the party, Mary is drugged and raped by her former teacher, Dr. Alan Grant, who records it.
 Mary later drops out of her residency.